 You will be tracking clients in order to report demographic data on your application.
 It's important to know that the AAPI will be asking for the number of DIFFERENT individuals you have worked with by activity type and treatment settings.
 That means it's important to identify each individual in Time2Track.
 You can see more information about clients in another part of this forum.

 In order to protect you, your program and your clients, Time2Track does not allow you to enter anything in an individuals record that could be used to identify them.
 We realize that this creates some extra work on your part to use codes to represent a client and the need to develop some method to know what code represent which client.

 The purpose of tracking groups is to report how many different groups you have worked with and also how many different individuals you have worked with.
-It is important that you manage your groups properly to have accurate and complete information when you begin completing the AAPI.
+It is important that you manage your groups properly to have accurate and complete information.
 You are not tracking group attendance but how many different individuals attended your group.

 When you create a group you should add all of the individuals that attended or have ever attended the group.
 You should never remove an individual from a group unless you are correcting a mistake and the individual never attended the group.
 Removing an individual would remove them from any demographic calculation in the future.
 New Group attendees should be simply added to the group.
 If the individual is already in your system then just add them to the group.
 If not you can add the individual and then add them to the group.
 You don't need to do anything if a group member doesn't attend a meeting.
 An individual is counted only one time regardless of how many times they attend a group.
 Remember, never remove an individual from a group.

 You can create a group that have no individuals.
 This is used for tracking hours for an activity involving a group and you don't need to track the individual demographics.
 On the AAPI this would add to your hours for groups and to the # of different groups totals.